ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/get-TS-data/get-TS-data.markdown

 {PANEL: Usage Sample}

-* In this sample, we retrieve all the entries of a time-series.
+* In this sample, we retrieve all the entries of a time series.
-   {CODE timeseries_region_Get-Single-Time-Series@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE timeseries_region_Get-Single-Time Series@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}